Evolution of horses

 - Molarization of the premolar teeth, prolonged growth of all the cheek teeth (hypsodont), and various changes in structure which meant that, when worn, the upper surfaces provided a better surface for grinding grass which contains silicates in addition to the cellulose of plant material generally.

-- Although with its relatively long limbs and tip-toed gait, Eohippus was already well suited to running, this was accentuated by the reduction to a single toe, and an accompanying modification of the foot ligaments (making them more elastic).
+- Although with its relatively long limbs and tip-toed gait, Eohippus was already well suited to running, this was accentuated by the reduction to a single toe, and a modification of the foot ligaments (making them more elastic).

 What evolutionary processes were taking place?